2006–07 WHL season: Memorial Cup

 The Vancouver Giants hosted the 2007 Memorial Cup tournament, which also featured the WHL champion Medicine Hat Tigers.
 The Plymouth Whalers represented the Ontario Hockey League, and the Lewiston Maineiacs represented the Quebec Major Junior Hockey League.

 The Tigers earned a spot in the Championship game with a 2–1 round robin record, falling 3–1 to the Maineiacs before defeating the Whalers 4–1, and the Giants 1–0.

-The Giants also finished 2–1, defeating Plymouth 4–3 in Overtime and Lewiston 2–1.
-Their loss to Medicine Hat dropped them into a semi-final game.

-The Giants prevailed in the semi-final to meet the Tigers in the Cup Final, and defeated Medicine Hat 3–1 to take the title.
+The Giants also finished 2–1, defeating Plymouth 4–3 in overtime and Lewiston 2–1.
+Their loss to Medicine Hat dropped them into a semifinal game.
+The Giants prevailed in the semifinal to meet the Tigers in the final, and defeated Medicine Hat 3–1 to take the title.

 2006 ADT Canada-Russia Challenge

 On November 29, the WHL defeated the Russian Selects 5–3 before a crowd of 4,404 at Chilliwack, British Columbia.

 On November 30, the WHL defeated the Russian Selects 8–1 before a crowd of 4,136 at Kamloops, British Columbia.

-All time, the WHL has an 8–0 lead in the series which began in 2003.